 In the early 1970s van Genk was declared incapacitated to work.
 After his sister had died, van Genk in 1972 inherited the apartment.
 He lived there on his own, but now he was able to work undisturbed and gradually the rooms got filled with collages on the wall, paintings and drawings, his collection of black coats, installations and thousands of books.

-In 1976 van Genk had another solo exhibition, which was opened by Nico van der Endt, owner of art gallery Hamer, Amsterdam, with whom he not only got a business relationship but also a friendship.
+In 1976 van Genk had another solo exhibition, which was opened by Nico van der Endt, at that time and for many years to come the owner of an art gallery named Gallery Hamer in Amsterdam, with whom he not only got a business relationship but also a friendship.
 Although van Genk did not like to sell his artwork, ultimately he just agreed that a number of museums in the field of outsider art could buy his visual art (On Wikipedia an overview is available of these museums)..

 In his paintings and drawings van Genk created his own world.
 He was especially interested in means of transport, like trains, buses and airplanes, and in nodes of transport, like stations.
 From discarded material he also constructed various models of buses and other transport facilities.